-Clinical program requirements indicate that students are required to complete 6 semesters of practicum training; however, in most cases, students will engage in practicum training throughout the 2nd-4th years of graduate training.
+Clinical program requirements indicate that students are required to complete 6 semesters of practicum training; however, in most cases, students will engage in practicum training throughout the 2nd-4th years of graduate training, which can include summer depending on the practicum site.
+Students need to arrange their vacation time with their research mentor, in consultation with their practicum supervisor(s) if relevant.
 Practicum activities should not exceed 10-12 hours per week of clinical activities (including supervision).
 The 5th year of graduate training is intended for students to focus primarily on research activities; students should not be engaged in full-time practicum during the 5th year, and such activities may only be available on a limited basis.
 Students must acquire a minimum of 450 face-to-face hours (intervention plus assessment) and 150 hours of supervision before they can apply for a clinical internship.